Custom Credential Attributes

 • The category schema (defined in the Custom Fields dialog) controls display names, required validation, and token resolution — not the import.

-Learn more: Bulk Import Certificates from CSV
+Learn more: Bulk Import Credentials from CSV

 Troubleshooting